I’ve wanted a small on-camera light for a while, but most are too big and clumsy for my current run-and-gun setup with my Panasonic GH5 camera.

 Eye light.
-Place the light above the camera (and slightly to one side if you have a magic arm) to create a bit of sparkle in the eye of your subject.
+Place the light above the camera (and slightly to one side if you have a magic arm) to create a bit of sparkle in your subject’s eye.

 Car Dashboard Light.
 Use it to simulate the light coming from the dashboard of a car.
 Put a bit of red or orange gel over the light.
-I would turn the brightness down a bit compared to the example in the video though for a more subtle effect.
+I would turn the brightness down compared to the example in the video for a more subtle effect.

 If you add a bit of greaseproof paper or baking paper in front of the light, it helps negate this effect.

-The AL-MX is not prone to this and actually cast some nice soft shadows.
+The AL-MX is not prone to this and actually casts some nice soft shadows.

 In a Space Light.
-You can put the tiny LED inside a space light to create a nice soft light with a massive amount of volume.
-A space light is basically the same as a
+You can put the tiny LED inside a space light to create a nice soft light with massive volume.
+A space light is the same as a

 Accent Light.
-Tiny LED-lights are awesome as accent lights.
-Because of their size, you can place them almost everywhere you want to create a focal point for a specific element in your scene.
+Tiny LED lights are as awesome as accent lights.
+Because of their size, you can place them almost everywhere to create a focal point for a specific element in your scene.
 Whether to highlight a certain feature or add a bit of extra drama in an otherwise dull background, tiny LEDs are godsent.